• Skip to primary navigation

 A too-long leash can be dangerous as it could wrap around your pet’s legs and cause it to trip or even pull you off balance.
 Using a shorter leash also gives you more control.

-The ideal leash length for control of a dog should generally stay between 4 feet (for small dogs) and 6 feet (for large dogs).
+The ideal leash length for controlling a dog should generally be between 4 feet (for small dogs) and 6 feet (for large dogs).

-Standard retractable leashes may have lengths up to 26 feet; however, these are not recommended due to potential risks.
+Standard retractable leashes may be up to 26 feet long; however, they are not recommended due to potential risks.

 Never walk your dog while skateboarding or bike riding